4G0NYY/PCIEPassthroughKVM/README.md

 ```

 ### **2.3 Blacklist NVIDIA Drivers (Optional)**
-If the host shouldn’t use the GPU:
+If the host shouldn’t use the GPU:  (ONLY do this if you know what you're doing.
+If you blacklist the wrong drivers or have 2 NVIDIA GPUs, this may soft-brick your linux)
 ```bash
 echo "blacklist nouveau" | sudo tee /etc/modprobe.d/blacklist-nvidia.conf echo "blacklist nvidia" | sudo tee -a /etc/modprobe.d/blacklist-nvidia.conf